 To report a crime, an emergency, a public safety matter, or a medical emergency occurring on the Campus call the Campus Safety and Parking Control Department at extension 1111 or call extension 6307/6308 or call the On-Campus Deputy Sheriff's cellular telephone at 760-483-7411.
-Campus Safety and Parking Control Department incident reports are forwarded to the Dean of Student Affairs for review and potential action.
+Campus Safety and Parking Control Department incident reports involving a student are forwarded to the Dean of Student Affairs and Enrollment Services for review and potential action.
+Campus Safety and Parking Control Department incident reports involving a person other than a student are forwarded to the Chief Human Resources Officer for review and potential action.